JimmyDqv/serverless-handbook/Workshops/event-driven-ai-translation-slack-bot/02-create-slack-bot/README.md

 ### Add app to channel

 Final step.
 Navigate to your workspace, find the Translation app under Apps in the left pane, click it and select "Add this app to a channel" and select the channel of your choice.

-Remember the channel name, you will need it in [notification part](../04-notification/)
+In [notification part](../04-notification/) you will need the Slack channel ID.
+You get that by right clicking on the channel, select `Copy` and `Copy Link`.
+The ID is the last part of the link.

 ![Image showing adding the app to a channel](images/slack-add-app-to-channel.png)